pombredanne/django-itassets/README.md

 [![Build Status](https://travis-ci.org/cschwede/django-itassets.png?branch=master)](https://travis-ci.org/cschwede/django-itassets)

-Sometimes a simple solution is all you need.
-This Django app can be used to track your IT licenses and support contracts.
+Django app to track your IT licenses and support contracts.

 Basically these are just some models and admin hooks for Django.
 Using the Django admin interface you can track your expiring software licenses and